beastsaber/bsaber/src/collections/posts/totalbs-interview-with-droobix.md

 ### Q: When and why did you start coding?

 **A:** I first used the block coding website Scratch in fourth grade, played around in Roblox Studio in mid 2020, but only seriously decided to learn to code in late 2021.
-I got into JavaScript specifically to make a better Noodle Extension map than the "incident" you probably know about.
+I got into JavaScript specifically to make a better Noodle Extensions map than Up & Down.
 I learned a lot to make The Glorious Octagon of Destiny, and it's essentially what got me into actually coding.
 Since then I've slowly kept improving.
-The minimal programming skills I gained from map making have expanded into a few other practical and entertainment parts of my life, and it's been pretty sweet!
+The minimal programming skills I gained from map making have expanded into a few other practical and entertaining parts of my life, so it's been pretty sweet!

 <br />